STAT545-UBC-hw-2018-19/hw05-fjbasedow/Factor and figure management/HW05-Factor_and_figure_management.md

     ## [1] 0

 Now all levels in the country factor are kept while Oceania is removed as a level from the factor continent.
-However, they are not used, as we can see when we filter for Australia, which gives us zero rows as an output. sp `droplevels` is more useful in removing not used factor levels.
+However, they are not used, as we can see when we filter for Australia, which gives us zero rows as an output.
+So `droplevels` is more useful in removing unused factor levels.

 **Reorder the levels of country or continent.* Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
 Consider experimenting with a summary statistic beyond the most basic choice of the median.*